ShamimaSultanaMiley/Cypress-Project-1/README.md

 - **Appointment Booking**: Automating the process of making an appointment.
 - **Confirmation**: Confirming and validating appointments.

-# Summary
+# Test Report
-The summary of all the tasks done for the CURA Healthcare Center websites is given below.
+The test result of all the tasks done for the CURA Healthcare Center websites is given below.
 ![Summary image](report.JPG)